Get emergency food

-The volunteers will take your e-referral details and then ask you about any special dietary requirements.
-We want to make sure that we give you the right food to meet your needs, so please do let our volunteers know if you have any special dietary requirements or allergies, for example, gluten free, vegan or vegetarian.
+The volunteers will take your voucher details and then ask you about any special dietary requirements.
+We want to make sure that we give you the right food to meet your needs, so please do let our volunteers know if you have any special dietary requirements or allergies, for example, gluten free, halal, vegan or vegetarian.

 Whilst your food parcel is being prepared, a volunteer will offer you a hot drink and a biscuit.
 They will also be available if you would like to have a chat.
 The volunteer can help you pack your food parcel into bags.
 If possible, please bring your own bags.

 Our emergency food parcels provide three days of nutritionally balanced, non-perishable food.
+The amount of food you get will depend on how many people the food parcel is for.

-- Breakfast cereals
+- Breakfast cereal

 - UHT milk